Graph Package Guide

 Reading Tool Results into State

-After a tools node, add a function node to collect tool outputs from graph.StateKeyMessages
+After a tools node, add a function node to collect tool outputs from graph.StateKeyMessages and write a structured result into state:

-Reference example: examples/graph/io_conventions_tools
+Reference example: examples/graph/io_conventions_tools.

 Edges and Routing